A plan we can all agree on

 Semifinal assignments:

-The NCAA (not the CFP) controls the calendar and could make this change.
+The NCAA (not the CFP) controls the recruiting calendar and would need to make this change.